-Ordinarily, student coursework is evaluated by letter grades, which are assigned a value based on a 100-point scale gained from two credit tests plus points for continuous preparation and active participation.
-The final mark is assigned according to the following scale:
+This course is graded by assigning a value based on a 100-point scale obtained from two credit tests plus points for continuous preparation and active participation.
+The first midterm assessment test usually takes place during the 6th week of the semester and the second one during the 12th week.
+However, the dates may change according to the actual situation.

+The final grade is assigned according to the following scale: